aaltogamers/AG_LoL_OSM/src/content/english/introduction.md

 order: 1
 ---

-## Prove your strength
+## Prove Your Resolve

-Dear League of Legends players, it’s time to join the fight and prove yourself!
+Honorable League of Legends players, it’s time to take up arms and prove your worth!

 Aalto Gamers proudly presents the League of Legends Finnish Student Championships 2026!

-Gather your team of students or recent graduates\* and compete for a prize pool and the glory of hoisting the League of Legends OSM cup!
+Gather your vanguard of students or recent graduates\* and fight for a prize pool of 1000€ and the glory of hoisting the League of Legends OSM cup!